 By following a set of best practices, you can improve the quality of your survey feedback and results.
 Here are 5 things to keep in mind as you test your product packaging:

 That’s a wrap!
-Now that you understand why testing your product packaging is important and know how to run your own test, it’s time to get started on your own product packaging survey.
+Now that you understand why testing your product packaging is important and know how to run your own test, it’s time to get your package design concepts vetted by your target market.